 5 Clove Crescent

-For more information read the FOI FAQs or visit the Information Commissioners Office website.
+Before you submit your request, we recommend that you read the FOI FAQs or visit the Information Commissioners Office website.

 For both kinds of request, we will have 20 days to respond.
 However, under the EIR, if the request is complex and large the time period may be extended to a maximum of 40 working days.
 We will advise you if we are likely to need to extend the time.

 For both of these requests, there are legal reasons why information may not be released to you.
 These are known as exceptions.
 If we do not release information to you because an exception applies we will explain why.